kylelin23/Digit-Predictor/README.md

 # AI Digit Guesser

 ## Project Description:
-I built a webpage that can accurately guess in real time what digit the user draws on a canvas using a Pytorch model trained on MNIST.
+I built a full-stack web application that can accurately guess in real time what digit the user draws on a canvas.
+I used two different methods:
+1. Writing a Pytorch model trained on MNIST
+2. Sending the image to Gemini API

 **Technologies Used:**
+-   **Frontend:** React, Vite
+-   **Backend:** Node.js, Express.js, FastAPI
-React, Vite, Python, PyTorch
+-   **Machine Learning:** Python, PyTorch
+-   **AI API:** Google Gemini API

 ## How to Start
 ### Prerequisites